 Got leftovers and don't want to eat the same thing 3 days in a row??
 I hear ya.
 I am the QUEEN of leftovers!

-Use this corn to make these corn fritters, add it to corn bread (yes, cornbread with actual corn in it is so good!!), or stir some in to make this cheesy chicken corn dip.
+Use this corn to make these corn fritters, add it to corn bread (yes, cornbread with actual corn kernels in it is so good!!), or stir some in to make this cheesy chicken corn dip.
 All these recipes will benefit from the sweetness of this honey corn!

 If you enjoyed this recipe, let me know with a comment and a star rating below.
 And don't forget to share it on Facebook and save it on Pinterest for later!